1990 San Diego Chargers season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Dallas Cowboys

 A trick play backfired late in the game as San Diego lost their opener by three points.
 The Cowboys, coming off a 1–15 season, started well, with Troy Aikman leading his offense 84 yards on 8 plays for a touchdown on the first drive of the game.
 In response, Vlasic converted a 3rd and 16 with a 21-yard completion to Miller, then found Harmon for 15 yards on 3rd and 6.
 The Chargers reached 3rd and 7 on the Dallas 14, from where Craig McEwen took a short pass on the left and slipped a tackle before cutting back inside and diving in for a touchdown.
 Vlasic was intercepted on the next Charger possession, and Dallas drove to the San Diego 10 before Aikman threw the ball straight to Billy Ray Smith Jr. for an interception.
 Later, Miller drew a 41-yard defensive pass interference penalty, and Butts scored from the 1 on the next play.
 Butts broke off an 18-yard run on the next Charger possession, but Reveiz missed a 31-yard field goal and the score remained 14–7 at halftime.

 Lewis lost a fumble on the opening kickoff of the second half, and Dallas took over on the Charger 41.
 After three plays netted six yards, Aikman threw incomplete on fourth down.
 Following an exchange of punts, the Chargers reached 4th and 1 from the Dallas 33—they also went for it, and Butts was tripped in the backfield for a loss of two yards.
 In the 4th quarter, the Cowboys closed the deficit to four points with a field goal, before San Diego reached a 4th and 6 at the Dallas 48 with a little over five minutes remaining.
 Henning then opted for a fake punt, with the ball snapped directly to Plummer, positioned as an upback on the right.
 The play didn't go to plan, as Martin Bayless didn't realise that the run was on his side of the field and failed to block Bill Bates, who stopped Plummer for a gain of just two yards.
 Dallas converted a 4th and 2 on the ensuing drive, and Aikman scored the winning touchdown on a quarterback sneak with 1:58 to play.
 The Charger offense had generated only two first downs in six second-half drives, so Tolliver was inserted at quarterback for their final drive.
 He was sacked for a loss of 13 yards on his second play, and eventually threw incomplete on 4th and 20 to confirm the Cowboys' win.

 Vlasic finished 17 of 31 for 137 yards, with a touchdown and an interception.
 It was his final start for the Chargers, with Tolliver taking over in Week 2.
 Two future Hall of Fame inductees made their debuts in this match.
 For the Cowboys, Emmitt Smith carried just twice for two yards, while Seau logged 4 solo tackles and 3 assists for the Chargers.